Welcome to diaforum.se

 As a rock solid platform for computing served the FreeBSD Operating System.
 That is a BSD (Berkeley Software Distribution - University of California, Berkeley) version of Unix.

-The web pages at this website are written in the Extensible HyperText Markup Language 1.1 according to recommended W3C-standard.
 I wrote the text, and the XML-markup with an extended version of the classic Unix vi Editor, the superb VIM Editor (Vi IMproved).
 I have used Unicode for character references.
 That adds an other step toward the strictness of XML.
 As a matter of fact all of the web pages at diaforum.se are well-formed and valid XML documents, hence the XML icon.
+(Although, there is one exception, The Hammarkullen carnivals' web page, so that its four nice Vimeo-videos might be watched in fullscreen.
+That is the one and only exception at this website, due to that the Vimeo API is not in compliance with the W3C-standard for valid XML.)

-The Extensible Markup Language, XML 1.0 was announced as a W3C (the World Wide Web Consortium) recommendation on February 10, 1998.
-The latest version of the XML 1.0 recommendation was announced on November 26, 2008.
+The Extensible Markup Language, XML 1.0 was first announced as a W3C (the World Wide Web Consortium) recommendation on February 10, 1998.
+The latest version of the XML 1.0 recommendation was announced on November 26, 2008 and last modified on February 7, 2013.

 Restrictive proprietary data formats are not reliable to use for lasting documents, and secure exchange of information in computer networks.